Repolling in one booth in Jharkhand's Sesai seat today

 Amid violence Jharkhand Assembly polls 2nd phase ended with 63.36% voters turnout

-The two injured persons were admitted to a hospital, Meena, who is also the Nodal Officer for assembly election- related security measures, said.
+The two injured persons were admitted to a hospital, Meena, who is also the Nodal Officer for assembly election-related security measures, said.
 Meanwhile, a press note used by the media cell of the police headquarters said that a youth, identified as Ashraf Ansari, received a bullet injury in the clash between the security personnel and villagers.
 He is being treated at the Rajendra Institute of Medical Sciences and is out of danger, it said.

 Jharkhand is in the midst of five-phase elections to the 81-member assembly with two phases ending on November 30 and December 7.